Scouting in New York: Camp Boyhaven

 Camp Boyhaven was a 300-acre camp located in Middle Grove, New York.
 It was founded as a Boy Scout camp in 1924 with a purchase of approximately 20 acres from the Frink family for Schenectady Council.
 Over the years, the camp grew to encompass most of the old Frink family farm.
 With the merger of Schenectady Council with Twin Rivers Council in 1991, it was converted to a Cub Scout and Webelos long term camp.

 The totem of the camp is the "Toonerville Trolley," based on the trolley line that ran across the creek from the camp.

 Each summer, the camp ran Cub Scout and Webelos resident and day camps.
 The camp program and facilities are specially designed for Cub Scouts, Webelos scouts, and their families.
 Lean-to cabins and indoor plumbing make the transition to overnight camping easier for Cub Scouts and Webelos Scouts.
 An archery range, BB gun range, vertical climbing wall, water slide, and movie night are all provided to appeal to younger Scouts who are spending their first nights away from home.
 As of 2017, summer camp programs are no longer being held and the camp is in the process of being sold.

 The Camp was officially converted to Camp Stomping Ground (a Non-BSA Summer Camp) at the beginning of 2020.

 Camp Bedford

 Camp Bedford, is located at 10424 State Rt.
 30, Malone, NY (near the Meacham Lake NYS DEC Campground, north of Paul Smiths, and south of Malone, NY).
 The camp encompasses 150 acre, 2 large ponds for boating and fishing, and over 3,500 acre of State Wild Forests border the camp.
 Charles E. Bedford donated 3,650 acre to the Adirondack Council in 1943 to establish the camp, making it at the time the largest donation of land to any council in the US.

 Order of the Arrow

 The Order of the Arrow Lodge for Twin Rivers Council is Kittan Lodge 364.

-Westchester-Putnam Council
+Western New York Council

-Westchester-Putnam Council serves Scouts in southeastern New York State.
-In 2021, it merged with the Hudson Valley Council to become the Greater Hudson Valley Council.
+The Western New York Council was formed from the merger of the Greater Niagara Frontier Council (#380) and the Iroquois Trail Council (#376) in May 2023.
+Its headquarters is in Buffalo.

+It serves all of Erie, Niagara, Genesee, Orleans, and Wyoming counties, and most of Livingston county.